DMNerd/Hackintosh-H110M/README.md

 ## SMBIOS

 Closest comparable iMac is [iMac 17.1](https://everymac.com/ultimate-mac-lookup/?search_keywords=iMac17,1).
 So that is the SMBIOS we choose.
 For the platform info we use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 For more info follow [iDiot's guide to iMessage](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/)

+## External monitor brightness and volume control

+You can use [Monitor control](https://github.com/MonitorControl/MonitorControl) to acheve this.
+It is very easy to setup

+`$ brew install --cask monitorcontrol`